-In Each channel capacity
+In Each Channel Separately

-Example for the similarity images are shown in Fig. 5.
+Example similarity images are shown in Fig. 5.
 The resulting image that depicts the probability segment Si that is the same color as the rest of the segments is referred to as the similarity image.
-Similarity images are gathered for all of the different segmentation levels l.
-Here, we use two segmentation levels in this stage that is 100 and 200 super pixels, because here they provide good tradeoff between the perceptual grouping and computational complexity.
+Similarity images are gathered for all of the different segmentation levels

+1. Here, we use two segmentation levels in this stage of 100 and 200 super pixels, because they provide a good tradeoff between perceptual grouping and computational complexity.

-$$\mathsf{P}{SimIm{li}}(X) = \prod{i=1}^{3} \mathcal{N}(X, \mu{ij}, \sigma{ij}) \tag{2}$$
+$$P{SimIm{li}}(X) = \prod{j=1}^{3} \mathcal{N}(X, \mu{ij}, \sigma{ij}) \qquad (2)$$

 Sequentially, a searching phase takes place, where a loose torso mask is used for sampling and rating of regions according to their probability of belonging to the torso.
 Since we assume that sleeves are more similar to the torso colors than the background, this process combined with skin detection actually leads to upper body probability estimation.
 The mask is used for sufficient sampling instead of torso fitting; therefore, it is estimated as a large square with sides of 2.5PL, with the top most side centered with respect to the face's center.
-In order to relax the assumptions about the position and pose of the torso, the mask is rotated by 30 \circ left and right of its initial position (0 \circ) (see in Fig. 6).
+In order to relax the assumptions about the position and pose of the torso, the mask is rotated by 30 \circ left and right of its initial position (0 \circ) (see in Fig. 5.5).
 By using a large square mask and allowing this degree of freedom, we manage to sample a large area of potential torso locations.
-By constraining its size that is according to anthropometric constraints.
-However here we make the foreground/background hypotheses more meaningful.
+By constraining its size according to anthropometric constraints, we make the foreground/background hypotheses more meaningful.

 During the search process, the mask is applied to each similarity image and its corresponding segment is scored.
 Let Torso Mask be a binary image, where pixels are set to 1 (or "on") inside the square mask and 0 (or "off") outside so that Simile \cap Torso Mask selects the probabilities of the similarity image that appear inside the mask.
 Index t = 1, 2, 3 corresponds to a torso mask at angle -30, 0, or 30.
 Thus, (3) and (4) rate each segment's potential of belonging to the foreground and background, respectively, and (5) combines the two potentials in the form of a ratio as follows: